pemo-ml/pemo-ml.github.io/content/BoundaryJaccard.md

 </div>
 </div>

 <span class="caption">Here is an example scene out of the Cityscapes dataset.
 The second column shows the ground truth scene annotation by a human.
-The third column shows the output prediction of the Fast-SCNN network on the same input image.</span>
+The third column shows the output prediction of the Fast-SCNN network on the same input image.
+The question is how can we evaluate the model prediction in a quantitative manner?</span>
 <hr>

 ### Introducing the BJ Metric